-Final grades are submitted at the end of the semester to the Office of Academic Services and Registrar, and these are made a part of a student’s permanent record.
+Final grades are submitted at the end of the semester to the Office of the Registrar, and these are made a part of a student’s permanent record.
 Copies of final grades are sent to the students, available in Banner for departmental chairpersons, and released to the parents and guardians upon approved request.
 The official grades with their meanings and quality points follow:

 The grade point average is the ratio of quality points earned to the number of credit hours attempted.
 The grade point will be calculated for each student at the end of each semester and will be printed on the grade report as follows:

-- The term grade point average is the number of grade points earned for the term divided by the number of credit hours attempted for that term.
+- The term grade point average (GPA) is the number of grade points earned for the term divided by the number of GPA credit hours attempted for that term.

-- The cumulative grade point average is the number of all grade points earned divided by the total number of hours attempted.
+- The cumulative grade point average (GPA) is the number of all grade points earned divided by the total number of GPA credihours attempted.

 - Incomplete “I” grades are not calculated in the grade point average (GPA) until the “I” is removed.

 |*||A letter grade combined with this symbol indicates that the grade is not included in hours earned or academic GPA.|

 |#||A letter grade combined with this symbol indicates that the grade is part of an approved Academic Renewal (Forgiveness).
 Courses that are part of an Academic Renewal are not counted in the computation of GPA and hours earned.
 Please see the Academic Renewal Policy in the catalog for more information.|